asyml/texar-pytorch/examples/vae_text/README.md

 ## Generation
 Generating sentences with pre-trained model can be performed with the following command:

 ```shell
 python vae_train.py --config config_file --mode predict --model /path/to/model.ckpt --out /path/to/output
 ```

 Here `--model` specifies the saved model checkpoint, which is saved in `./models/dataset_name/` at training time.
 For example, the model path is `./models/ptb/ptb_lstmDecoder.ckpt` when generating with a LSTM decoder trained on PTB dataset.
-Generated sentences will be written to standard output if `--out` is not specifcied.
+Generated sentences will be written to standard output if `--out` is not specified.

 ## Results